unit-system-exports/unit-system-arduino/README.md

 ## Units that are currently supported

-* unit_t -> a unit template that is the basis of all the units
 * time_si -> time with seconds as base unit
 * length -> length with meter as base unit
 * mass -> mass with kg as base unit